 Alternatives to Tokina Atx-M 85mm F/1.8

-Performance wise and optically, this lens is remarkably similar to Tokina's offering, but currently comes at a $100 cheaper price point and, to my eyes, is a bit sharper and has a tad warmer and more natural color tonality.
-The Viltrox also has a port at the mount of the lens for plug-n-play style firmware updates.
-As of right now, it doesn't appear that there's any way to upgrade the firmware on Tokina's 85mm f/1.8.
+Performance wise and optically, this lens is remarkably similar to Tokina's offering, but currently comes at a $100 cheaper price point.
+For that $100 you save, you'll currently only have a 1-year warranty from the manufacturer versus the 3 year coverage that Tokina offers.
+I've worked with both Tokina and Viltrox support in the past, and, while there's nothing intrinsically wrong on the Viltrox side of things, I did find Tokina to go a lot further in terms of responsiveness and tackling the issues I encountered.
+The Viltrox has a port at the mount of the lens for plug-n-play style firmware updates.
+As of right now, there isn't any way to upgrade the firmware on Tokina's 85mm f/1.8.
 The Tokina support person I spoke with appeared to allude to a docking station, perhaps similar to Samyang's, being made available at some future date.
 It's worth noting that if a docking station is ever made available, it will likely come at an additional premium that is above and beyond Tokina's already $100 higher price tag.
 For those willing to forgo autofocus, there's also an even cheaper manual focus version of the Viltrox 85mm f1.8 with virtually identical optics and a buttery smooth, mechanically actuated focus ring that runs $300 less than the Tokina.

 At its current price point of just $599, Samyang’s 85mm f/1.4 autofocus lens is currently $100 more than Tokina's offering.
-This lens offers comparable build quality, better sharpness across the frame, more pop, a wider aperture, and subjectively better bokeh.
+This lens offers a slightly less rugged build quality, a tad better sharpness across the frame, a bit more pop, a marginally wider aperture, and slightly blurrier bokeh.
 With the optional addition of Samyang's lens docking station, you can also update the firmware.

-The bokeh quality of Sony's original 85mm f/1.8 isn't quite as smooth as Tokina's new lens, but it's a bit sharper and has better contrast and perceptual sharpness to my eyes.
+The bokeh quality of Sony's original 85mm f/1.8 isn't quite as smooth as Tokina's new lens, the build quality isn’t quite up to par, and the autofocus isn’t quite as responsive, but it's a bit sharper, has better contrast, and can receive firmware updates in-camera - which is a nice plus.
 This lens will currently run you $100 more than the Tokina.

-While significantly more expensive, this lens outperforms Tokina's lens optically and has better sharpness, color, contrast, and flare resistance.
-It's also got a nifty OLED display that might be useful to some photographers in low-light situations and it's the only 85mm lens for Sony FE that currently offers built-in image stabilization
+While significantly more expensive, this lens outperforms Tokina's lens optically with a tad better sharpness, noticeably punchier contrast, more vibrant colors, and a bit better flare resistance.
+It's also got a nifty OLED display that might be useful to some photographers in low-light situations and it's the only 85mm lens for Sony FE that currently offers built-in image stabilization.
+That said, in my experience, Tokina’s lens gives you 90% of the performance at nearly a 3rd of the cost.

-Sony's 85mm GMaster is one of the best prime lenses you can get at this focal length and, besides being wider and faster, it easily outperforms Tokina's lens in sharpness across the frame, flare resistance, bokeh quality, color, contrast, features, and handling.
-It's currently about $1300 more though, so I'd only recommend it to serious pro photographers and enthusiasts with deeper pockets.
+Sony's 85mm GMaster is one of the best prime lenses you can get at this focal length and, besides being wider and faster, it does outperform Tokina's lens in sharpness across the frame, flare resistance, bokeh quality, color, contrast, features, and handling.
+It's currently about $1300 more though, so I'd only recommend it to serious pro photographers and enthusiasts who know why they need it.

-While heavier, much larger, and a lot more expensive, Sigma's no-comprmise 85mm f/1.4 outperforms Tokina's lens and rivals Sony's GMaster 85mm f/1.4 at a significantly lower price-point.
-While I think that the the GMaster does have a bit better autofocus performace, I still consider Sigma's offering to be among the best 85mm e-mount lenses that money can buy.
+*While heavier, much larger, and a lot more expensive, Sigma's no-compromise 85mm f/1.4 outperforms Tokina's lens and rivals Sony's GMaster 85mm f/1.4 while costing significantly less than it.
+While I think that the the GMaster does have a bit better autofocus performance, I still consider Sigma's offering to be among the best 85mm e-mount lenses that money can buy.
 In fact, I personally prefer it optically to the GMaster.
-I also love that it's hand crafted in Japan to some seriously high standards and rigorous quality control.
+I also love that it's hand crafted in Japan to some seriously high standards and rigorous quality control. *

 Tokina Atx-M 85mm F/1.8 first impressions